A Guide To Taking Your Dog To The Beach

 Pick up after your dog

 If you take your dog to the beach make sure you pick up after them.
-Leaving dog mess on a beach is just unacceptable.
-Bring plenty of poo bags with you just in case.
+Leaving the dog mess on a beach is just unacceptable.
+Bring plenty of s with you just in case.

 Supervise doggy paddle in the sea